guilh00009/Samantha-architecture/README.md

 17 million parameters: https://huggingface.co/k050506koch/GPT3-dev (architecture demonstrator)

-125 million parameters: https://huggingface.co/k050506koch/GPT3-dev-125m (more like an actual implementation)
+125 million parameters: https://huggingface.co/k050506koch/GPT3-dev-125m-1202 (more like an actual implementation, the most recent model)

 To use the model, you have to paste a path to the folder inside [model_path = ""](inference.py#L310).
 This will work for both HuggingFace-based models of **same architecture** and locally-based ones.
-To download a remote-hosted model, type "k050506koch/GPT3-dev-125m" into [model_path = ""](inference.py#L310).
+To download a remote-hosted model, type "k050506koch/GPT3-dev-125m-1202" into [model_path = ""](inference.py#L310).

-#### Note: Both these models are highly undertrained due to my computational budget.
-Both models underwent 600,000 training steps with a batch size of 12 and a sequence length of 512, totaling approximately 3.7 billion tokens (512 * 12 * 600,000 = 3,686,400,000).
+#### Note: All these models are highly undertrained due to my computational budget.
+Some of them underwent 600,000 training steps with a batch size of 12 and a sequence length of 512, totaling approximately 3.7 billion tokens (512 * 12 * 600,000 = 3,686,400,000).
 (This is a very small amount for the model of this size.
 For example, OpenAI trained their GPT-3 model series on 300 Bn tokens.)

+#### The most recent one underwent 60,000 steps (1/10th of total training) and already shows better performance and coherence than others.
+Curently I am still training it, i think this will lead to even better results.

 ## Custom Components